 Delicious vegan buckwheat sourdough pancakes that will remind you of the fluffy buttermilk pancakes from your childhood.
 Only this recipe uses no whipped egg whites, dairy or white wheat flour.
 Be ready to plan ahead though as sourdough pancakes are slow food!

 Now that I’ve been making fermented buckwheat bread for ages, it made me think of using the same batter for pancakes as it’s so fluffy and has a perfectly sour taste.
 I made the first batch with sour soymilk that I happened to have in the fridge and the pancakes turned out so great.
-However, I realise that most people don’t happen to have sour plant-based milks in their fridges, so I decided to make those buckwheat sourdough pancakes with regular oat milk.
+However, I realise that most people don’t happen to have sour plant-based milks in their fridges, so I decided to make those buckwheat sourdough pancakes with fresh oat milk instead.

 Yet another way of getting a nice colour and some autumn flavour is to use pumpkin puree instead of applesauce.

 Finally, the features that I especially love about my sourdough pancakes:

 - low glycemic (especially if you go the extra mile and sprout the buckwheat)

 - Candida diet friendly (ditch the banana, see tips below)

 I’d be so happy to hear from you when you make those sourdough pancakes.
 Just leave a comment below or tag me in social media!